 This procedure is intended to correct the tendency of some students to keep interpersonal matters to themselves excessively, at the expense of their learning.
 It also assures students that the advisor will not share with other students, without advance consent, what happens during their case team meetings.

-11. At one of the last case team meetings, there will be a substantial evaluation of the work of the case team.
+11. By mid-semester, each member of the team will meet individually with the team’s advisor(s) for self-evaluation.
+At one of the last case team meetings, there will be a substantial evaluation by the entire team of the work of the case team.
 This discussion will begin with self-evaluation by the student members.

-The purpose of this procedure is to provide an occasion, at the end of the work of the case team, for summing up and evaluation.
+The purpose of the final evaluation meeting is to provide an occasion, at the end of the work of the case team, for summing up and evaluation.
 Team members may evaluate what they learned, how their values and skills changed, and how well they applied their skills to preparation, execution, and evaluation of their case work.
+This is also a good time to assess progress on goals.
 They may also evaluate the effectiveness of their advisor and of CALS as a teaching institution.
-Since they set the agenda for this meeting, they can decide to what extent, if any, they want the advisor to participate in evaluating them.

-For suggestions on preparing for the last case team meeting, see Attachment C at the end of this chapter.
+For suggestions on preparing for the last case team meeting, see Attachment D at the end of this chapter.

 Part II: Substantive Standards for Case Handling